Romanian Street Dog Rescue and Dogs Needing Homes

 We have had the best experience adopting through Lisa and Maria, so much so that we have since adopted another dog through them.
 Young Ella.
 Oscar and Ella are best friends and having both of them have made our lives that much richer.
 So if you were thinking of adopting we would highly recommend them and their dogs.

 We know there are dogs in England that need adopting but in England, we have rules on how to humanely treat dogs in shelters, so we feel that Romanian dogs are more in need until they change their laws and learn to treat dogs better.

 The reason this cause needs our support

 According to official estimates, there are 65,000 stray dogs – one for every 30 residents of the Romanian capital.

 The following is an extract from an article found in Friends of Homeless Dogs.

-The situation worsened in the autumn of 2013, when stray dogs were accused of killing a boy in Bukarest.
-The Romanian president and the press stirred up the hatred towards the animals, and succeeded in pushing through a law allowing the killing of all dogs after 14 days of their capture, unless the local mayor has the funds to allow the dogs a longer stay at the communal shelter.
+The situation worsened in the autumn of 2013 when stray dogs were accused of killing a boy in Bucharest.
+The Romanian president and the press stirred up the hatred towards the animals and succeeded in pushing through a law allowing the killing of all dogs after 14 days of their capture unless the local mayor has the funds to allow the dogs a longer stay at the communal shelter.
 The dogs are killed with inhumane and cruel methods.
-The new law has also encouraged the mass catchings and killings of dogs at shelters, because the shelters get money for all killed dogs.
+The new law has also encouraged the mass Catchings and killings of dogs at shelters because the shelters get money for all killed dogs.
 The president was supported in his campaign by uneducated people, who blindly believe his promises of cleaning the streets through the killings.
-A well known fact is that the stray dog problem can not be solved by killing the dogs, but only with a sterilizations programme and by educating people.
-The killing continue to be allowed, despite all facts, because the dog killing business fattens the wallets of the corrupt Romanian politicians. – See more at: http://www.koirienystavat.com/en/dogs-in-romania#sthash.MDpo4w2V.dpuf
+A well-known fact is that the stray dog problem can not be solved by killing the dogs, but only with a sterilisations programme and by educating people.
+The killing continues to be allowed, despite all facts, because the dog killing business fattens the wallets of the corrupt Romanian politicians. – See more at http://www.koirienystavat.com/en/dogs-in-romania#sthash.MDpo4w2V.dpuf